Czech National Bank

 In accordance with its primary objective, the CNB sets monetary policy, issues banknotes and coins and manages the circulation of the Czech koruna, the payment system and settlement between banks.
 It also performs supervision of the banking sector, the capital market, the insurance industry, pension funds, credit unions and electronic money institutions, as well as foreign exchange supervision.

+Under European Union policy frameworks, the ČNB is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
+It also provides the permanent single common representative for Czechia in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 Overview of the Czech National Bank

 Mission

 The primary objective of CNB as stated in the Act on the Czech National Bank and the Constitution of the Czech Republic is price stability.
 The secondary objective is to support sustainable economic growth.
 It currently employs inflation targeting monetary transmission mechanism.
 The goal is to stabilize inflation around 2.0% per annum.

 Organization

 The Czech National Bank, located in Prague at 28 Na Příkopě, has remained in the same building through multiple government transitions.
 The leaders of the Czech National Bank are on the "Bank Board".
 The Bank Board is responsible for setting and implementing monetary policy.

 The Bank Board consists of seven members: The Governor of the Czech National Bank, two Vice-Governors and four other members of the Bank Board.
 The Governor and Vice-Governors are appointed and relieved by the President of the Republic.
 No person is able to hold a position on the Bank Board for more than two terms.
 Each term lasts for six years and acts independent of other Governing bodies.